tanmay-unbxd/fluxcd-demo/README.md

-## Boostrap GKE cluster with Flux-CD with Terraform
+# Boostrap GKE cluster with Flux-CD with Terraform
+---
+## FluxCD :

+1. Apps :
+  - This directory holds the applications to be installed in the cluster via fluxCD
+2. Clusters:
+  - This directory holds the cluster specific flux-cd configs. ( Staging / Prod etc )
+3. Infrastructure ;
+  - This directory holds the infa configs required by FluxCD like GitRepository / HelmRepository Configs

+---
+## Terraform (GKEbootstrap):

 ### 1. Network.tf :